Footer

 • What it does: Turns your code snippets into stunning, shareable images.

 • Why use it: Perfect for tutorials, presentations, or social media.
-It implies quality before anyone even reads the code.
+It signals quality before anyone even reads the code.

 Sometimes you just need to sketch out an idea.
 Excalidraw is a virtual whiteboard that feels like drawing on paper.